johnmcfarlane/papers/c++/error-handling.md

 There is a small cost here on every call and explicit logic in the calling code needs to handle the disappointment.
-But it's an tempting choice for batch programs reporting errors via exit codes.
+But it's a tempting choice for batch programs reporting errors via exit codes.
 Even in realtime and library code, there is no more efficient way to report disappointment to the caller.